Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

    2. Open Command Prompt as Administrator
    3. Paste the path and press Enter
    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
-5. (OPTIONAL) Install 3D Studio Max 2010 SDK
-6. Install OpenIV
+5. Install OpenIV
-7. Install Miscellaneous Files
+6. Install Miscellaneous Files
 8. Create X:\ drive by following these steps at the bottom
    1. Open Command Prompt
    2. Create a new folder called "GTA" to the Desktop